Canon 10D vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Both the 10D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the 80D was followed by the Canon 90D.
 Further information on the features and operation of the 10D and 80D can be found, respectively, in the Canon 10D Manual (free pdf) or the online Canon 80D Manual.